-First-time managers, in particular, should commit to extensive preparation before conducting their first performance reviews.
-Those focusing on fostering a culture of employee engagement and buy-in for performance reviews should concentrate on attainable goals.
-Employers must communicate the benefits of performance reviews for employees, and they should demonstrate that performance reviews can lead to real change.
+First-time managers, in particular, should prepare extensively before conducting their first performance reviews.
+Those who foster a culture of employee engagement and buy-in for performance reviews should concentrate on attainable goals.
+Employers must communicate the benefits of performance reviews for employees and demonstrate that performance reviews can lead to real change.
 This will help employers and employees work together to create a larger culture of feedback and recognition.

 1. Clearly communicate the benefits

 When something has a bad reputation (hello, performance reviews!) but is a necessary process, clear and transparent communication about the benefits is vital for employee buy-in.
 Unfortunately, it's too often a skipped first step.

 Your motivated and confident employees may enthusiastically approach their performance review process, already understanding the benefits.
 But most employees may dread performance reviews, seeing them as an opportunity for their managers to tell them everything wrong with their work.

 While honest feedback is an essential part of any review, employers must first emphasize the benefits for the employee.
 What would convince your direct report that these conversations are a worthwhile use of time?

 For starters, performance reviews align an employee’s role and daily tasks with the company’s larger vision.
 This helps employees understand the “why” of their work rather than just asking them to follow orders.
 And it makes employees feel like key members of a larger team rather than isolated individuals.